 ACCT's Latest Action in Washington (LAW) E-Alerts provide important updates on cirtical federal higher education policy matters to interested parties through regular email notices.

 Each year, ACCT and AACC establish joint community college federal legislative priorities that represent our members' interests.

-This section contains legislative fact sheets and summaries, ACCT's position letters to Congress and the Administration, a directory of members of the Congressional Community College Caucuses, and more.
+This section contains legislative fact sheets and summaries, ACCT's position letters to Congress and the Administration, and more.